olendorf/beginning_r/_units/functions_1.md

 ---
 layout: page   # This is required
-title: Using Functions  # This is required
+title: Functions  # This is required

 order: 40    # Determines the order of units.
 Doesn't need to be consecutive though
             # or even start with zero, the pages will be displayed in their sort